actions/toolkit/docs/problem-matchers.md

 ```
 {
-    owner: An id field that can be used to remove or replace the problem matcher
+    owner: An id field that can be used to remove or replace the problem matcher. **required**
     pattern:
     [
         {
-            regexp: The regex containing the groups
+            regexp: The regex containing the groups. **required**
             file: a group number containing the file name
             line: a group number containing the line number
             column: a group number containing the column information
-            severity: a group number containing either 'warning' or 'error' ignore case.
+            severity: a group number containing either 'warning' or 'error' case insensitive.
 Defaults to `error`
             code: a group number containing the error code
-            message: a group number containing the error message
+            message: a group number containing the error message. **required** at least one pattern must set message
             fromPath: a group number containing the base path of the file, otherwise the location of the git repository on disk is used
             loop: See [Multiline Matching](#Multi line matching)
         }